umee-network/umee/docs/architecture/ADR-003-borrow-assets.md

 Definitions:

-- `total_lend(tokenA)`: total amount of tokenA provided to the leverage protocol (including coins marked as a collateral).
+- `total_supply(tokenA)`: total amount of tokenA provided to the leverage protocol (including coins marked as a collateral).
+- `available_supply(tokenA)`: amount of tokenA available in the system for borrowing.
-- `supply_utilization(tokenA) = total_borrow(tokenA) / total_lend(tokenA)`.
+- `supply_utilization(tokenA) = total_borrow(tokenA) / (total_supply(tokenA) - reserve)`.
 It equals 0 if there is no borrow for tokenA.
 It equals 1 if all provided tokenA are borrowed.
-- `total_collateral(tokenA)` -- total amount of tokenA
+- `total_collateral(tokenA)`: total amount of tokenA used as a collateral.

-We define a _token collateral utilization_ as ratio of borrowed collateral to the total amount of collateral of the token.
+We define a _token collateral utilization_:

 ```
+collateral_utilization(tokenA) = total_collateral(tokenA) / (total_supply(tokenA) - total_borrow(tokenA) - reserve)

-collateral_utilization(tokenA) = total_borrow(tokenA) / total_collateral(tokenA)
+collateral_utilization(tokenA) = available_supply(tokenA) / total_collateral(tokenA)
-                               = u/tokenA borrowed / (u/tokenA borrowed + u/tokenA module balance)
 ```

-Collateral utilization is 0 when there is no borrow of given token collateral.
-It is equal to 1, when all token collateral is borrowed.
+Collateral utilization is 0 when the given token is not used as a collateral.
+It is equal to 1, when available supply.
 Collateral utilization of token X is growing when lenders withdraw their token X collateral or borrowers take a new loan of token X.
 Observation: for every token `t`: `collateral_utilization(t) <= supply_utilization(t)`.

 High collateral utilization is dangerous for the system: